Purple needletail

+Description

-These are huge swifts, measuring on average about 25 cm long and weighing from 170 to 203 g, with an average of 180 g in one study of 22 unsexed adult birds.
+The birds are huge swifts, measuring on average about 25 cm long and weighing from 170 to 203 g, with an average of 180 g in one study of 22 unsexed adult birds.
 The wingspan can range up to 60 cm, with a wing chord length of 20.3 to 23.4 cm.
 Only the white-naped swift rival this species for size and averages 5 g less than this needletail.
 The overall plumage is mostly uniform blackish, with a whitish loral marking.
 This species has the large size, white horseshoe-shaped underside-marking, and the subtly-needled tail typical of the needletails.
-Compared to other needletails, it is extremely dark and is the only one without a pale throat patch.
+Compared to other needletails, it is extremely dark and the only one without a pale throat patch.

 Few detailed descriptions of the life history of the purple needletail are known.
 It is a gregarious species, probably never leaving a group of at least 20 birds.
 The large size of these swifts is said to be apparent even from a distance.
 It is believed to take any kind of large, flying insect; sometimes even hanging around bee-farms to pick off members of a hive.
-The breeding habits are unknown, although it is thought that this is a cave-nesting bird.
+Their breeding habits are unknown, although it is thought that this is a cave-nesting bird.
 The voice is also unknown.

+Distribution and habitat

-The commonality of this species is not really known.
-They are thought to be scarce to uncommon through most of their range, but are not endangered and can be numerous in some parts of the Philippines.
+The commonality of this species is not well known.
+They are thought to be scarce to uncommon through most of their range, but not endangered and numerous in some parts of the Philippines.